- Corporate Governance Report (PDF: 5895KB)last updated on June 26, 2026

 Policy on Determining Officer Compensation

-Policy on Base Salary
+Policy on Fixed-amount Monthly Salary as Basic Compensation

-Policy on Performance-based Compensation
+Policy on Bonus as Short-term Performance-linked Compensation

+Of the compensation, etc. for directors of the Company, bonus as short-term performance-linked compensation for executive directors is a maximum total of 500 million yen a year based on a resolution at the 118th Annual General Meeting of Shareholders held on June 26, 2020, and the Nomination and Compensation Committee deliberates on whether or not a bonus shall be paid and on what amount shall be paid.
 The bonus amount is calculated according to the following method based on consolidated net income, the final results of the Group’s business activities for a business year.
-The “performance coefficient” used to calculate the bonus amount has been updated at the Board of Directors’ Meeting held on January 31, 2025 considering a proposal for deliberation presented by the Nomination and Compensation Committee to make it more clearly defined and provide management more incentives.
+As of the closing of the 118th Annual General Meeting of Shareholders, the number of executive directors was 7.
+The “earnings coefficient” used to calculate the bonus amount has been updated at the Board of Directors’ Meeting held on January 31, 2025, considering a proposal for deliberation presented by the Nomination and Compensation Committee to make it more clearly defined and provide management more incentives.
 The new coefficient is applied from the fiscal year starting on April 1, 2025.

 (Method of calculating individual performance-based compensation [bonuses])